 The Federal Council decided to implement the minimum tax rate agreed by the OECD and G20 member states by means of a constitutional amendment.
 To this end, a supplementary tax will be created, with 25% of the revenue going to the Confederation and the remaining 75% going to the cantons and communes.
-The proposal is scheduled to enter into force on 1 January 2024 (for details, see the "Implementation of the OECD minimum tax rate in Switzerland" factsheet ).
+The minimum tax rate has been in force in Switzerland in the form of a supplementary tax since 1 January 2024 (for details, see the website "Implementation of the OECD minimum tax rate in Switzerland" factsheet ).

 Last modification 22.02.2024